gtantachuco/s1p-2018-contract-testing/README.md

 ![The System](TheSystem.png)

-The `MyAccount` app (a.k.a. the consumer) creates a consumer-driven contract to make sure that the integration with the `PersonService` app is aligned with the specifications.
+The `MyAccount` app creates a consumer-driven contract to make sure that the integration with the `PersonService` app is aligned with the specifications.
 If, in the future, the API of the `PersonService` app changes, then the tests of `MyAccount` app will identify the incompatibility and consequently fail.

 ## Getting started